Disability Rights Advocates Inaugural New York Gala

 Learn more about MAC here: http://museumaccessconsortium.org/

 Born with Usher Syndrome type III, Rebecca Alexander, LCSW-R, MPH, has been simultaneously losing both her vision and hearing since she was a child, and was told that she would likely be completely blind and deaf by the age of 30.
 Rebecca is a psychotherapist, author, fitness instructor, disability rights advocate, and extreme athlete who holds two master’s degrees from Columbia University in Public Health and Clinical Social Work.

 Learn more about Rebecca here: http://rebeccaalexander.co/

 Starbucks is committed to access and inclusion for its partners and customers.
-The company provides a sign language interpreting services, real time captioning, adaptive equipment, and accessible software such as voice-to-text for its employees.
+The company provides sign language interpreting services, real time captioning, adaptive equipment, and accessible software such as voice-to-text for its employees.
 They proudly welcome service animals into their stores and have developed tools to elevate and enhance service to Deaf customers.
-Additionally, Starbucks provides Braille and large print menus, and is the only company to offer Braille gift cards in the stores all year round.
+Additionally, Starbucks provides Braille and large print menus, and is the only company to offer Braille gift cards in its stores all year round.

 Learn more about Starbucks here: http://starbucks.com